abbiedaniel/salesforce-maintenance/PD1-Cheat-Sheet.md

 - A **Subscriber** expresses subsc ribes to one ore more event bus/channels and only receives messages that of interest, without knowledge of the publisher that produced them.
 	- **Publish & Subscribe**: Apex Triggers (after insert only for subscribe), Flows, Process Builder
 	- **Subscriber Only**: LWC

 ## Apex Integration

+## Salesforce APIs

+- **Bulk API:** Specialized for bulk data load or query.
+Used for DataLoader
+- **Metadata API:** Specialized for migrating changes from a sandbox or testing org to production.
+Used for Ant Migration Tool via command line.
+- **Tooling API:** Specialized for building custom development tools or apps for Platform applications.

 ![image](https://github.com/abbiedaniel/salesforce-maintenance/assets/116677150/656217d8-c27f-4759-90bd-efe3197c1c36)

 </details>

 <br>